 - Annual Convention, Boston, MA, June 2016

-These forums, collectively, will gather thinking from grassroots and grasstops leaders both inside and outside the field about how communities will change over time, what will happen in various sectors including those outlined in the Monographs, and what role artists, arts organizations, and arts agencies can play.
+These forums, collectively, gathered thinking from grassroots and grasstops leaders both inside and outside the field about how communities will change over time, what will happen in various sectors including those outlined in the Monographs, and what role artists, arts organizations, and arts agencies can play.

-In addition to these official twelve events, Americans for the Arts will also be creating a Community Visions DIY Toolkit to allow anyone who wants to to conduct their own visioning workshop, and will be launching a new interface to allow the notes and materials from those gatherings to be loaded into our website and incorporated into the outcomes of the work.
+In addition to these official twelve events, Americans for the Arts created a Community Visions DIY Toolkit to allow anyone who wants to to conduct their own visioning workshop, and launched a new interface to allow the notes and materials from those gatherings to be loaded into our website and incorporated into the outcomes of the work.

-The Community Vision Forums are being created and conducted in conjunction with noted theatre artist and civic engagement specialist Michael Rohd through his Center for Performance and Civic Practice.
-The gatherings will culminate in a major event at the 2016 Americans for the Arts Annual Convention in Boston.
+The Community Vision Forums were created and conducted in conjunction with noted theatre artist and civic engagement specialist Michael Rohd through his Center for Performance and Civic Practice.
+The gatherings culminated in a major event at the 2016 Americans for the Arts Annual Convention in Boston.

 The Books and the Blueprint

-Emerging from the visions of thousands of people across the country, three books will be released during the course of this project.
+Emerging from the visions of thousands of people across the country, two books were released during the course of this project.